UKHackspaceFoundation/resources/define.md

     * has a bank account,
     * has ten or more members,
     * has a democratically elected board of at least 2 directors,
-    * conducts its business by allowing each member one vote,
+    * conducts its business by allowing each member over 16 one vote,
     * fosters a tolerent and inclusive community (see [Code of Conduct](codeOfConduct.md)),
     * encourages engagement with, and opening to, the public,
     * describes itself, or its activities, as a Hack(er)space (not necessary in the name or title of the group/business),